 The initial findings show that more awareness around COPD, including its risk factors and symptoms, is a gap that needs to be filled.
 Those who have smoked in the past, or currently smoke, and are over 40 years of age are at high-risk of developing COPD and should speak with their healthcare provider.
 If they are experiencing any of COPD’s, symptoms like shortness of breath, wheezing or heavy phlegm it is even more important that they talk to their doctor.
 Empowering patients to speak up as soon as symptoms arise can ensure they are not only getting diagnosed better and quickly, but put on the right course of treatment faster.
 The sooner help arrives the sooner the disease’s progression is slowed.

-The final outcomes of Helping the Missing Million, which includes a national and provincial scorecard, will allow The Lung Association to better shape an environment that will support improved diagnosis and treatment for those living with COPD.
+The final outcomes of Helping the Missing Million, which includes a national and provincial scorecard, will allow the Lung Health Foundation to better shape an environment that will support improved diagnosis and treatment for those living with COPD.

-“We are excited to be partnering with Boehringer Ingelheim on Helping the Missing Million, which will give us more insight into the barriers that are preventing people from being diagnosed with COPD, and once diagnosed, discover what the challenges are in getting them the best treatment possible.” – George Habib, President & CEO, The Lung Association – Ontario.
+“We are excited to be partnering with Boehringer Ingelheim on Helping the Missing Million, which will give us more insight into the barriers that are preventing people from being diagnosed with COPD, and once diagnosed, discover what the challenges are in getting them the best treatment possible.” – George Habib, President & CEO, the Lung Health Foundation.